-Course entry requirements: Civil Engineering students: MAM1020F/S or MAM1023F/S.

-Construction Studies students: MAM1010F/S.
+Course entry requirements: Civil Engineering students: MAM1020F/S or MAM1023F/S. Construction Studies students: MAM1010F/S.

 This course aims to provide an understanding of graphical and spatial concepts and skills of plane surveying for students of the built environment, who are not intending to study higher courses in surveying.
 The course develops problem solving skills in relation to practical surveying problems and group work and technical report writing skills.
 The course includes the South African coordinate system; introduction to reduction of observations to a reference surface and projection to a mapping surface.
-Joins polars understanding error traversing theodolite and level instruments and their calibration, height determination by levelling and trigonometric heighting, distance measurement, tachaeometry and map creation and interpretation, GIS as a tool for representation and analysis of spatial data, construction surveying; setting out of horizontal works and vertical alignment, calculation of volumes from plan, introduction to GPS as a data collection tool.
+Joins, polars, understanding error, traversing, theodolite and level instruments and their calibration, height determination by levelling and trigonometric heighting, distance measurement, tachaeometry and map creation and interpretation, GIS as a tool for representation and analysis of spatial data, construction surveying: setting out of horizontal works and vertical alignment, calculation of volumes from plan, introduction to GPS as a data collection tool.

 Lecture times: 4th period Tuesday to Friday.
-Practicals: one per week Monday 08h00-12h00 DP requirements: Attendance at and completion of all assignments with a minimum average of

-50%, a minimum class test average of 40% and an 80% lecture attendance record.
+Practicals: one per week Monday 08h00-12h00

+DP requirements: Attendance at and completion of all assignments with a minimum average of 50%, a minimum class test average of 40%.